 The first WAAC Director was Oveta Culp Hobby.
 Her greatest challenge was to convince the American public that a woman could join the Army, but still be “a lady.”
 Despite cultural misgivings about women in uniform, by November 1942, the initial recruitment goal of 25,000 had been exceeded.
 A cap was set at 150,000 for WACs, which was met by the end of the war.
 Once the transition to WAC service was complete, African Americans were accepted for service.
 The 6888th Central Postal Directory Battalion was the only all-black female unit to serve in Europe during the war.
 They provided a vital service—sorting through a mail backlog of millions of letters that were important for maintaining morale at the front.

-Women Accepted for Volunteer Emergency Service, The United States Navy
+Women Accepted for Volunteer Emergency Service (WAVES)

 The establishment of the WAVES was not the first time women had served in the US Navy.
 During World War I, thousands of women had served as Yeomen through a loophole which opened naval service to all Americans, omitting gender as a requirement for service.
 Known as Yeomanettes, they were phased out after the war, and women were not able to join the US Navy until the creation of the WAVES.
 Under the direction of Lieutenant Colonel Mildred McAfee, the WAVES grew to 27,000 in number in the first year, eventually numbering over 8,000 officers and 80,000 enlisted WAVES.